-"My brother means-to whom do you refer as to your-as to your habits of business?-as to your character and so on?-with whom have you lived?
+"My brother means-to whom do you refer as to your as to your habits of business?-as to your character and so on?-with whom have you lived?
 Being strangers to one another, you know that some such thing is usual."

 "Oh, certainly, sir, certainly-you are correct.
 But I shall have a difficulty here that I did not anticipate.
 I have been in my father's office for the last three years, or since he came from the South, and my father, even if you thought proper to receive his testimonial, is too unwell to give it."

-Again the color mantled his cheek, and the tremor of his voice was more manifest.
+Again the color mantled his cheek, and the tremor of his voice was more manifest

-A sudden change, too, had come over the mind of the elder Mr. Hunt, for he turned towards the fire and again. commenced operations with the poker.
+A sudden change, too, had come over the mind of the elder Mr. Hunt, for he turned towards the fire and again, commenced operations with the poker.

 The younger brother observing this, and well knowing what the sign meant, gave up at once all hope that any engagement would be entered into just then.
 He felt, however, very unwilling thus to part with the young man.
-He was more interested in him than at the first interview-there was a manliness and frankness in his whole demeanor, which, united with his modest and pleasant manners, won each moment upon the really tender feelings of the younger Mr. Hunt.
-Rudolph was also an interested listener; and, when he saw the signs of non-commitalism on the part of his senior uncle, beckened the former to his desk.
-"Right, right, well-well, perhaps we'd better-" And then, turning towards the young man- "My nephew suggests that perhaps you had better leave your address, and we may send you word in a few days."
-"Certainly, sir," and stepping to the desk, with great rapidity and neatness, he wrote his own name and that of his father, with the number and street where he resided.
+He was more interested in him than at the first interview-there was a manliness and frankness in his whole demeanor, which, united with his modest and pleasant manners, won each moment upon the really tender feelings of the younger Mr. -Hunt.

+Rudolph was also an interested listener; and, when he saw the signs of non-commitalism on the part of his senior uncle, beckoned the former to his desk.

+"Right right, well-well, perhaps we'd better-" And then, turning towards the young manpidity and neatness, he wrote his own name and that of his father, with the number and street where he resided.

+"My nephew suggests that perhaps you had better leave your address, and we may send you word in a few days."

+"Cortainly, sir," and stepping to the desk, with great ra

 "Had you not better, Mr. Edwards," said Rudolph, as he looked at the paper which the young man handed to him, "put down the number of your father's office, or place of business?"

-"My father, sir, has no office at present; he gave it up nearly two months since, and for that reason I am seeking a situation; he did business at No. - Pine Street."
+"My father, sir, has no office at present; he gave it up nearly two months since, and for that reason I am secking a situation; he did business at No. - Pine Street."

 CHAPTER II.